cminyard/linux-ipmi/Documentation/watchdog/watchdog-kernel-api.rst

   running/active, or is the nowayout bit set).
 * deferred: entry in wtd_deferred_reg_list which is used to register early initialized watchdogs.

+The time value used to interact with the device can either be in seconds or milli-seconds except for min_hw_heartbeat_ms and max_hw_heartbeat_ms, which are always in milli-seconds.
+If the driver sets WDIOF_MSECTIMER in the driver info flags, then the time values will be in milli-seconds.
+If it is not set, then the time values will be in seconds.

 The list of watchdog operations is defined as::